danielfbm/mcp-atlassian/README.md

 - **Authentication Failures**:
     - For Cloud: Check your API tokens (not your account password)
     - For Server/Data Center: Verify your personal access token is valid and not expired
+    - For HTTP Basic Auth: Ensure your base64 encoding is correct and credentials are valid
+        - Test encoding: `echo -n "username:password" | base64`
+        - Verify the Authorization header format: `Authorization: Basic <base64-string>`
+        - For Cloud: Use email:api_token format
+        - For Server/Data Center: Use username:password or username:api_token format
     - For older Confluence servers: Some older versions require basic authentication with `CONFLUENCE_USERNAME` and `CONFLUENCE_API_TOKEN` (where token is your password)
 - **SSL Certificate Issues**: If using Server/Data Center and encounter SSL errors, set `CONFLUENCE_SSL_VERIFY=false` or `JIRA_SSL_VERIFY=false`
 - **Permission Errors**: Ensure your Atlassian account has sufficient permissions to access the spaces/projects